-There are a variety of over-the-counter treatments available for corns.
+There are a variety of over-the-counter (OTC) treatments available for corns.
 Typically, they aim to soothe any pain or discomfort while relieving pressure.
 This also allows your foot to heal.
-It is advisable to only use over-the-counter treatments as a temporary solution until you can see your doctor.
-Corns and calluses can be a symptom of an underlying condition, so if they don’t respond to self-treatment you may want to bring them to your doctor’s attention.
+It’s advisable to only use OTC treatments as a temporary solution until you can see your doctor.
+Corns and calluses can be a symptom of an underlying condition.
+If they don’t respond to home treatment, you may want to bring them to your doctor’s attention.

 One of the most common treatments is corn plasters.
 These are thick rubber rings that have an adhesive surface.
-Once applied around a corn, the plaster is designed to take the pressure, allowing your foot to heal.
+Once applied around a corn, the plaster takes the pressure, allowing your foot to heal.
 In some cases, corn plasters can cause the hardening of the thinner skin around the corn.

 Surgery for calluses

-If your podiatrist thinks it is necessary, surgery can be used to remove calluses.
+If your podiatrist thinks it’s necessary, surgery can remove calluses.
 This is typically only necessary if calluses are causing a great deal of pain and stopping you from being able to walk comfortably.

-The surgery involves using a sharp blade to remove the thickened area and does not hurt.
-You are usually able to walk again immediately afterward.
+The surgery involves using a sharp blade to remove the thickened area and doesn’t hurt.
+You’re usually able to walk again immediately afterward.

-Corns and calluses may clear up on their own if the cause is identified and stopped, or if they appeared because of participation in an athletic event like training for or running in a marathon.
+Corns and calluses may clear up on their own if you eliminate the cause or if they appeared because of participation in an athletic event like training for or running in a marathon.

-Corns and calluses can be prevented in a number of ways, including;
+You can prevent corns and calluses in a number of ways.

-Wear comfortable footwear that fits properly.
-When you are shoe shopping, go in the afternoon, when your feet are at their widest.
-This will help you to choose shoes that will be comfortable and fit well all day.
+Wear comfortable footwear that properly fits.
+When you’re shopping for shoes, go in the afternoon when your feet are at their widest.
+This will help you choose shoes that will be comfortable and fit well all day.

 Dry your feet carefully after washing them or getting them wet.
-Use a moisturising foot cream regularly.
-These creams are designed to soothe the feet, as well as soften skin.
+Use a moisturizing foot cream regularly.
+These creams soothe the feet and soften skin.

 Use a foot file or pumice stone to remove patches of hard skin from your feet.
-Foot files should be replaced regularly.
-Pumice stones should be allowed to dry thoroughly between each use.
+Replace your foot file regularly.
+Allow your pumice stone to dry thoroughly between each use.